Cryptocurrency Reference Guide

 Method 2: Using asset_code

-Alternatively, you can use the asset_code directly in the cost.currency field.
-This method eliminates the need to specify the cryptoPayment object and walletTokenStandard separately, as the asset code already includes this information.
+Alternatively, you can use the asset_code directly in the order.cost.currency field.
+This method eliminates the need to specify order.cost.tokenStandard separately, as the asset code already encodes this information.

 -